 - Consideration of ways to facilitate connection and longer-term recovery processes in communities who have experienced collective trauma.

-Those interested in working with communities whose members may be from refugee backgrounds, eg. bicultural workers, community development workers, education and early years professionals, those working in policy roles, community health workers and managers.
+Those interested in working with communities whose members may be from refugee backgrounds, eg. bicultural workers, community development workers, education and early years professionals, those working in policy roles, and community health workers and managers.